vwkd/science-physics/src/general relativity/cause and effect.md

 ## Introduction

-given current state, can compute future but also past
+in quantum mechanics (and previously classical mechanics) given current state, can compute future, but can also compute past
     determinism, no free will
 future is not different from past just that humans haven't experienced future but did experience past